har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 glide ratio, course/compass heading, bearing to start/waypoint, GPS derived clock, elapsed-time, battery, speaker, and data logging status.
 6. Variometer audio feedback uses the esp32 onboard DAC and external audio amplifier driving an 8ohm cellphone speaker with sine-wave tones.
-7. Flight log summaries (date, time, start and end coordinates, duration, max altitude, max climb and sink rates) are stored as text files in the spiffs file system and can be downloaded using wifi.
+7. Flight summaries (date, start time, start and end coordinates, duration, max altitude, max climb and sink rates) are stored as single line entries in the file "flightlog.txt" in the spiffs file system.
+This text file be downloaded using wifi and opened in a spreadsheet (open as CSV file) for analysis.

 ## Hardware notes
 MPU9250 accelerometer+gyroscope+magnetometer sampled at 500Hz.